 This is a great feature of Airbnb and one of the reasons the platform is so popular.
 You can read what your guest has written about other hosts and has written about them.
 Both types of reviews are useful and both can help you identify a potential problem guest.

 Of course, this is the most important thing and will flag up any serious issues.
 However, the caveat here is to remember that in reality, most hosts and most guests are pretty reluctant to write reviews about how they really feel for fear of bad reviews or bad review responses.
 So don’t take a slate of positives as being a complete endorsement of the guest, especially if there are problems with section 2 above.

 “We really enjoyed hosting Tom and Jillian.
 They were a lovely couple.
-The communication was great, and Tom took the initiative to phone me direct to confirm the arrival information and that it was convenient with me.
+The communication was great, and Tom took the initiative to phone me directly to confirm the arrival information and that it was convenient for me.

-Even thought they weren’t staying in our actual home, we bumped in to them a few times, and they were super friendly and seemed to be really enjoying themselves”
+Even though they weren’t staying in our actual home, we bumped into them a few times, and they were super friendly and seemed to be really enjoying themselves”

 Reviews Written by the Guest

 This is also something to look carefully at.
-Probably not as closely as the reviews about the guest, but nevertheless important.
+Probably not as close as the reviews about the guest, but nevertheless important.
 Things to watch out for include:

 - Lots of complaining.
 Do you really want someone like that?
 One bad experience might not be anything to worry about, but constant criticism and nitpicking will probably be repeated.

 - Any Rudeness.
 This would be a complete no-no for me.

 - Style of writing: Do they write well or is it full of spelling and grammatical errors?
 It all speaks to someone’s character (or at least it might).